World of Weirdness

 Anime and Manga

-- Arguably, Axis Powers Hetalia could count.
-You have aliens, mythical creatures visible only to certain countries, and other sorts of weirdness.
+- Axis Powers Hetalia: You have aliens, mythical creatures visible only to certain countries, and other sorts of weirdness.
 And yet life goes on as normal for most of the human race.

 - The Doraemon movies has the main cast encountering dinosaurs, giant robots, aliens, evolved animals, wizards, dragons, merpeople, etc. The whole series, for a start, has a robotic cat from the future as the main character.